-ASPS members or their staff are asked to submit a nomination letter—no more than two pages in length—about each nominee.
+ASPS members or their staff are asked to submit a nomination letter – no more than two pages in length – about each nominee.
 Patients must have been treated and currently reside in the United States, with the exception of U.S. military patients.
 Nominations will not be considered unless they include specific, mandatory information.
-The requirements are that nominations must be sent in the form of a letter—in Microsoft Word format—that contains the following information:
+Nominations must be sent via email and include the following information:

 - A short description of treatment (lengthy descriptions of surgical treatments are discouraged)